18Aswin/American-Sign-Language-Detector/README.md

 ## Features

 - Real-time detection and interpretation of American Sign Language gestures.
-- Integration of a machine learning model for accurate gesture recognition.
+- Integration of a machine learning model built with Keras for accurate gesture recognition.
+- Utilizes OpenCV for image processing and real-time video capture.
 - Ability to add and customize new hand signs according to user preferences.
 - Simple and intuitive user interface for ease of use.